How to Make a Sparkle Glue Slime Kit — Easy Step-by-Step Guide

 Quick answer

 To make a Sparkle Glue Slime Kit, you need PVA glue, baking soda, contact lens solution, glitter, and optional food coloring, taking about 20 minutes.
 Start by mixing glue and glitter.
 This beginner-friendly activity has 10 steps and is perfect for kids aged 6+.
+The key to successful slime is the right activator and proper mixing techniques, ensuring a satisfyingly stretchy and glittery end product.

 On this page